A Guide to Cold Medicine for Adults

 These symptoms are usually mild with a cold compared to a more serious illness, like the flu.
 Still, if you feel bad and can’t rest, most experts agree it’s OK to take something to ease pain and lower a fever, like acetaminophen or ibuprofen.

 Always check drug labels for side effects, and follow the instructions for taking the medicine.
-Make sure it won't interact with any other medications you're taking or health problems you have.
-If you’re not sure, ask your doctor or pharmacist.
+Make sure it won't mix poorly with any other medications you're taking or health problems you have -- ask your doctor or pharmacist if you’re not sure.